What is Homeowners Insurance?

-According to the Federal Emergency Management Agency (FEMA), the damage from as little as one inch of water can cost more than $20,000.
-Flood coverage is not part of a standard home insurance policy.
-Purchasing flood insurance from William J. Goodman Insurance, Ltd will help cover the costs should your home suffer damage in a flood.
-Similar to home insurance, flood coverage is for both the building structure and personal property.
-Different parts of Illinois have different flood risks, so ask your agent what level of coverage is best for you.
+Flood coverage is NOT part of a standard home insurance policy.
+Purchasing a separate flood insurance policy from William J. Goodman Insurance, Ltd will help cover the costs should your home suffer damage in a flood.
+Flood policies can the dwelling and contents.
+Flood zones vary depending on your location, so ask your agent what level of coverage is best for you.

 Learn more about our types Home Insurance: